List of DC Comics characters: C: Rex Calabrese

+Rex Calabrese in other media

+Rex Calabrese appears in The Penguin, portrayed by Louis Cancelmi.
+This version is a gangster from Oz Cobb's youth who moonlighted as a revered community figure and knew Oz's family.

 Calamity King

 Calamity King (E. Davis Ester) is a superhero from the 30th century in the DC Universe.
 He first appeared in Adventure Comics #342 (March 1966), and was created by Edmond Hamilton and Curt Swan.
-Within the context of the stories, Calamity King is a rejected member of the Legion of Super-Heroes.
+He possesses the ability to cause bad luck and attempted to join the Legion of Super-Heroes, but was rejected due to lacking full control over his powers.

 Calamity King in other media

 Calamity King appears in the Legion of Super Heroes episode "The Karate Kid", voiced by Alexander Polinsky.